rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/2-git-setup.md

     https://<GIT_SERVER>
     ```

-2. Use the same credentials to login
+2. Use the same credentials to login.

+3. Verify that there are three repositories waiting for

     <p class="tip">
     ⛷️ <b>TIP</b> ⛷️ - If your credentials are cached incorrectly, you can try clearing the cache using: <strong>git credential-cache exit</strong>